arvydas/PrinterView/README.md

 I significantly modified the user inteface to suit purely my needs and designed it in such a way so that I could both monitor 3D printers and also control them for my small scale manufacturing requirements.

+_Note:_ It only works with 3D printers accessible on the local network.

 # Features

 - Minimalistic approach to only display relevant information